bsshanky/Flickr/README.md

 ### Note to reviewers:

-I have all the requirements in the Acceptance Criteria.
-In the extra credit, I was able to fetch the image dimensions.
-Will work on the other extra credit features post submission.
+I have covered all the features listed in the Acceptance Criteria.
+In the Extra Credit, I was able to fetch the image dimensions.
+I am planning to work on the other extra credit features post submission.
 Thank you for the opportunity to work on this project!